Financial Aid Application Process

 Financial aid opportunities for international students are limited.
 In general, international students should be prepared to finance, either privately or through a sponsor, the cost of their Notre Dame education.

 Students may wish to investigate the eduPASS! website.
-This is a website addressing various issues, including financial aid and the impact of international students studying in the United States.
+This website contains material of interest, including financial aid, to international students studying in the United States.

-For students who apply for financial assistance, the Office of Financial Aid will provide a Financial Aid Notification outlining the eligibility for financial assistance.
-Official notification of academic fellowships, assistantships, and scholarships is sent by the student’s academic department.
-Students are asked to notify the Office of Financial Aid of the receipt of any financial assistance beyond that outlined in the Financial Aid Notification.
+For students who apply for financial assistance, the Office of Financial Aid will provide a Financial Aid Notification (FAN) outlining their eligibility for financial assistance.
+Official notification of academic fellowships, assistantships, and scholarships is sent by the student’s academic department and will be included on the FAN, if provided.
+Students are asked to notify the Office of Financial Aid of the receipt of any other financial assistance beyond that outlined in the FAN.